KenBirman/derecho-project.github.io/userguide.md

 ## Installation
 Derecho is a library that helps you build replicated, fault-tolerant services in a datacenter with RDMA networking.
 Here's how to start using it in your projects.

+### Background
+This document assumes that you already know more or less what Derecho is about.
+But we've written a paper that includes lots of detail, including our problem context and motivation, design choices, etc.  In fact the paper even explains the protocols and presents experimental results on various platforms.
+It came out in in the April 2019 issue of ACM Transactions on Computer Systems:  http://www.cs.cornell.edu/ken/derecho-tocs.pdf

 ### Prerequisites
 * Linux (other operating systems don't currently support the RDMA features we use)
 * A C++ compiler supporting C++17: GCC 7.3+ or Clang 7+